tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 categories: ["postgresql", "databases"]
 ---

-For most of the database performance work I have been involved with, simply looking at the queries has been enough to identify the crux of the issue.
-However, I've always been tempted by the additional data provided by the `EXPLAIN` function.
+For most of the database performance work I have done, simply looking at the queries has been enough to identify the core issue.
+However, I've been intrigued by the additional data provided by the `EXPLAIN` function.
 Unfortunately, I didn't understand the output of these queries and would inevitably go back to other avenues of debugging.
 I decided to change that and learn how to work with `EXPLAIN`.

-While other database management systems provide the `EXPLAIN functionality, it is not SQL standard.
+While other database management systems provide `EXPLAIN` functionality, it is not SQL standard.
 I will be focusing on how it works with PostgreSQL since that is what I use most often; you will want to read the documentation for your DBMS of choice if you work with a different system.

 ## What is EXPLAIN